 - A U.S. mailing address

 You have to be at least 18 to set up a mySocialSecurity account.
-You can’t open an account for anyone else or using anyone else’s personal information.
+You can’t open an account for anyone else or use anyone else’s personal information.
 Doing so can open you up to criminal and civil penalties.

-Once you create a user name and password and verify your personal information, you’ll receive an activation code.
+Once you create a username and password and verify your personal information, you’ll receive an activation code.
 You’ll just need to enter the activation code to finalize your account.
 From there, you can log in and view your Social Security Statement.